codeconscious/ccvtac/README.md

 - Renames files via specific regex patterns (to remove resource IDs, etc.)
 - Video thumbnails are auto-trimmed and written to files as album art
 - Post-processed files are automatically moved to a specified directory
-- File ID3 tags are automatically written where possible
+- ID3 tags are automatically written where possible
-- All URLs entered are saved locally to a file named `history.log`
+- Entered URLs are saved locally to a file named `history.log`

 ### TODOs and Ideas